chicio/chicio.github.io/_drafts/2017-12-07-physically-base-rendering-introduction.md

  - type: "BlogPosting"
 ---

-*In this post I will give you an informal introduction about Physically based rendering.*
+*In this post I will give you an informal introduction (and maybe my personal perspective) about Physically based rendering.*

 ---